fiverbeyond/In-Otter-Words/_posts/2026-3-1-twenty-questions-part-two.md

 I think America is pretty dang great.

-[^title-forty-two] [This report](https://www.americanprogress.org/article/the-title-42-expulsion-policy-does-nothing-to-prevent-the-spread-of-covid-19/) from the Center for American Progress suggests that Title 42 did pretty much nothing to slow the spread of Covid.
+[^title-forty-two]: [This report](https://www.americanprogress.org/article/the-title-42-expulsion-policy-does-nothing-to-prevent-the-spread-of-covid-19/) from the Center for American Progress suggests that Title 42 did pretty much nothing to slow the spread of Covid.
 Even [when restrictionists organizations talk about Title 42](https://cis.org/Parsing-Immigration-Policy/Coming-End-Title-42), they don't even mention the efficacy of the policy as a means of slowing Covid.